vektor-inc/vk-all-in-one-expansion-unit/readme.txt

 == Changelog ==

+= 9.99.0 =
-[ Fix ] Foce Load JS from footer is abolished.
+[ Specification Change ] Foce Load JS from footer is abolished.
 [ Fix ] Add a title attribute on  Google Tag Manager (noscript)

 = 9.98.1 =